 More than one hundred fifty (150) students per day.

-A teacher who agrees to teach more than the maximum number of students per day is still bound by the maximum number of students per class period in the Standards for Accreditation.
+A teacher who agrees to teach more than the maximum number of students per day is still bound by the maximum number of students per class period in the Standards for Accreditation and the Arkansas Department of Education (ADE) Rules Governing Class Size and Teaching Load.
+A fifth (5th) through twelfth (12th) grade teacher may not teach more than one hundred fifty (150) students per day without receiving additional compensation except when the reason for the teacher exceeding the one hundred fifty (150) per day student maximum is due to the teacher teaching a course or courses that ADE has defined as lending itself to large group instruction.
 However, instructional time for all certified employees shall not exceed 30 hours per week.
 Certified employees will not be assigned duties beyond seven hours and thirty minutes in a contract workday.
 Scheduled direct instructional time to students will not exceed 30 hours per week.

 A sixth (6th) through twelfth (12th) grade teacher who enters into an agreement with the District shall receive compensation as follows: